smarika17/smarika17/README.md

 </p>
 <hr>
-👯 I’m looking to collaborate on MERN Stack Projects
+👯 I’m looking to collaborate on FullStack Projects

 📫 How to reach me: malviyasmarika@gmail.com
 <hr>